abhijitpanda890/ML1-Sentiment-analysis-and-emotion-detection-/README.md

 # ML1-Sentiment-analysis-and-emotion-detection-
-This repository contains a text classification model that trains a Recurrent Neural Network (RNN) on the Yelp Polarity Reviews dataset for sentiment analysis.It is a project under the IITISoc programme,  IIT Indore.
+This repository contains a text classification model that trains a Recurrent Neural Network (RNN) on the Yelp Polarity Reviews dataset for sentiment analysis.It is a project under the IITISoC programme(2021),  IIT Indore.

 Created by Zhang et al. in 2015, the Yelp Polarity Reviews Dataset contains 1,569,264 samples from the Yelp Dataset Challenge 2015.
 This subset has 280,000 training samples and 19,000 test samples in each polarity (positive and negative reviews).
 Dataset from FastAI's website., in the English language.
 Containing 1,569,264 in CSV file format.